SofanitTesfaye/WEATHA-Weather-app-/README.md

 - Find external api and use the data.
 - Allow user to get current weather information by searching the city.
-- remove previou search data when new search is made.
+- remove previous search data when new search is made.
 - use CSS to style the page.
 - use media query for small screen.

 #### PostMVP
+-daily forcast 7days
+- show dates with the weather info
--use a second API
+- use a second API

 ## Project Schedule